 - How Long: Allow an hour to drive through following the scenic drive signs or plan to be there all day, depending on how many times you stop

 - Best Time to Visit: On Sundays, John F. Kennedy Drive is closed to automobile traffic, making it especially nice for strolling, when parking is harder.
 For smaller crowds, go on a weekday

 - See It Now: Photo Tour

 Golden Gate ParkSan Francisco's largest park, Golden Gate Park covers more than 1,013 acres and is 3 miles long by 1/2-mile wide, larger than New York City's Central Park.
 Once nothing more than barren sand dunes, Golden Gate Park owes its existence to tenacious Scotsman John McLaren, who created the landscape we see today in the late 1800s, a task many thought impossible.

 Golden Gate Park Highlights

 Today, the park is home to two of the city's premiere museums, the De Young art museum and the California Academy of Sciences, the Japanese Tea Garden, an outdoor botanical garden, the Conservatory of Flowers, lots of open space and it even has its own resident buffalo herd.
 Take the photo tour to see more of its top sights.

 The 49-Mile Drive passes through Golden Gate Park and an easy way to see the top spots is to just follow its signs showing a white sea gull with an orange beak and "49 MILE" in blue.
-If you'd rather walk than drive, try one of the guided Golden Gate Park walking tours, which include history tours, stroller tours, and tours of the Japanese Tea Garden.
+If you'd rather walk than drive, try one of San Francisco City Guides' Golden Gate Park walking tours, which include history tours, stroller tours, and tours of the Japanese Tea Garden.

 Self-Guided Tour of Golden Gate Park